nuclearcheesecake/insuranceregression/README.md

 <ins> What is the point of this project? </ins>

 After completing a theoretical module on _linear regression models_ at university, I wanted to test what I learned, and see if I can use my knowledge to make predictions given raw data.
-I will thus be creating the linear regression model by using the linear algebra and statistics that I studied during the semester (using R for computations), and then verify my findings using the linear regression functions in R, such as lm() and automatic selection functions.
+I will thus be creating the linear regression model by using the linear algebra and statistics that I studied during the semester (using R for computations), and then verify my findings using the linear regression functions in R, such as lm().
+I will however be using R to aid in the selection of predictor variables, as doing this by hand will take too long.

 The goal of this project is to test the waters to see if I can create a model that reasonably predicts medical costs billed by health insurers, given a few attributes of the patient.
 I will firstly clean the data, because dirty data won't provide good predictions.
 Then I will proceed to create the LRM, with a process that will be discussed in [section 3](#3).